 Ivory's Rock is ideally located for travel from locations to the north and south - less than an hour's drive from the Brisbane CBD, 1.5 hours from the Gold Coast, and a 2 hour drive from either Byron Bay or the Sunshine Coast.

-We ask that you visit our Festival Guidelines, Venue FAQ, Sustainability and Camping pages on the EFF website to make sure you are familiar with the location and event rules before you leave for the site.
-These pages will give you a lot of information on the new venue, what to bring, and what not bring, camping options, and other useful info which will help you have a safe and enjoyable weekend, and help us to continue to hold this event in a sustainable way.
+We ask that you visit our Festival Guidelines, Venue FAQ, Sustainability and Camping pages to make sure you are familiar with the location and event rules before you leave for the site.
+These pages will give you a lot of information on our festival venue, what to bring, and what not bring, camping options, and other useful info which will help you have a safe and enjoyable weekend, and help us to continue to hold this event in a sustainable way.

 And please remember ..